-As you approach Bainbridge Island by ferry or bridge, glimpse the quiet harbors and homes along the rocky shoreline and the densely forested hills.
-This vibrant, diverse community, rich in history, culture, and natural beauty, is ready for you to explore.
+As you approach Bainbridge Island by ferry or bridge, glimpse at the quiet harbors and homes along the rocky shoreline and the densely forested hills.
+This vibrant, diverse community — rich in history, culture, and natural beauty — is ready for you to explore.
 Located 35 minutes by ferry from Seattle, the island enjoys a wonderful combination of farms, wineries, hiking trails, scenic vistas, and local arts.

-Nidoto Nai Yoni, translated as "Let It Not Happen Again" is the motto and mission of the Bainbridge Island Japanese American Exclusion Memorial.
-The Memorial is located on the site of the former Eagledale ferry dock on Bainbridge Island, Washington
+Nidoto Nai Yoni, translated as "Let It Not Happen Again," is the motto and mission of the Bainbridge Island Japanese American Exclusion Memorial.
+The memorial is located on the site of the former Eagledale ferry dock.